-5.1 Early Help
+6.1 Early Help

 If early help is appropriate, the DSL or DDSL will generally lead on liaising with other agencies and setting up an inter-agency assessment as appropriate.
 Staff may be required to support other agencies and professionals in an early help assessment, in some cases acting as the lead professional.
 Any such cases should be kept under constant review and consideration given to a referral to Children's Social Care for assessment for statutory services if the child's situation does not appear to be improving or is getting worse.
-Early Help is support for children of all ages that improves a family's resilience and outcomes or reduces the chance of a problem getting worse.